Planning Business Contracts For 2021

 It’s fair to say that COVID-19 has disrupted every aspect of our lives, and that businesses have faced unforeseen challenges in trying to muddle through a difficult, disruptive, and painful period in our history.
 But both life and business continue on, and as we head into a new year, it’s important that we review our existing contracts to see what works for us and what needs to change.

-With that in mind, when doing your annual review of existing contracts, it’s crucial that for 2021 you take a particularly hard look at your agreements to see which ones might need an update or adjustment for 2021, still likely to be different from the year we entered almost twelve months ago.
+With that in mind, when doing your annual review of existing contracts, it’s crucial that for 2021 you take a particularly hard look at your agreements to see which ones might need an update or adjustment for 2021, still likely to be different from the year we entered almost 12 months ago.

 While some businesses have managed to keep their literal doors open, perhaps out of necessity given the nature of the company and the work, others have abandoned their offices entirely for the safety of remote work and virtual meetings.
 These companies are spending thousands of dollars on commercial leases for space that has gone unused, and may continue to stay empty for months.

 If you’re seeking an out from your current lease, look at the contract’s force majeure clause to see if the conditions brought on by COVID-19 meet the standard that would allow for the termination of the contract.
 The contract may also provide for early termination on other grounds, or an abatement of rent in the event that your ability to use the premises is adversely affected.
-This is an area where a business attorney can help you navigate the agreement’s terms.
+This is an area where a business lawyer can help you navigate the agreement’s terms.

 Businesses everywhere are up against a struggling economy, and even those that have remained relatively unaffected are still linked with many companies feeling that struggle.
 When reviewing existing sales contracts, it’s worth considering the value of those customer relationships; short-term sacrifices may be worth long-term partnerships.